wpj/julienne/core/julienne/README.md

 await builder.build();
 ```

-Compiles and writes the site's Webpack bundle, pages, and files to the public
+Compiles and writes the site's application bundle, pages, and files to the
-output directory.
+public output directory.

 ### dev(options)